 I remember rising from my keyboard and walking out to the bluffs overlooking the Pacific near where I live (near Santa Barbara, California).
 Looking out over the Pacific at sunset that day, I felt I was on the edge of something vast and unfathomable: new media as ocean.
 And I remember thinking of that ‘wild surmise’ that came to Cortez at the end of Keats's ‘On First Looking into Chapman's Homer.
 Alan Liu Professor of English, University of California at Santa Barbara.

-Nature and Cyberspace: The Wild Surmise is a monograph to be published in print and online in 2012 by Bloomsbury Academic.
+Nature and Cyberspace: stories, memes and metaphors is a monograph to be published in print and online in 2012 by Bloomsbury Academic.

 Picture this: